kbjude/new-york-times/README.md

-# HTML forms
+# Positioning and Floating Elements

-> This is the second project of the Microverse.
+> This is the third project of the Microverse Courses.

 ![screenshot](./assets/app_screenshot.jpg)

-Replicating Youtube video page appearance by using HTML & CSS.
+Replicating a New York Times article by using HTML & CSS.

 ## Built With